Best laid plans

 The patrons had been given an heirloom each, according to their tastes – Laura knew which went to whom, they would be appreciative.

-Three -quarters of the estate was to go to Laura, including the business at an independent valuation some months back.
-She’d assumed 50% was coming to her, maybe two-thirds.
-It turned out it had been two-thirds, but Miles had increased that.
+Three -quarters of the estate was to go to Laura, including the business – she’d assumed 50% was coming to her.

 The minor bequests – cash sums to Jenny B and DI Young, not small ones either, Jenny B was shocked and gratified, Young was appreciative.
 Some to his old school, some to various parties she’d not heard about from the past.
 Chloe was to have some, some relatives of his and others were mentioned – good thing he actually had some assets, thought the patrons.

-Another surprise – there was actually something for Jenny A and Jan but it was contingent on Jan not being in charge of any of the Forrester enterprises at the point of bequest and Jenny A not being charged with any wrongdoing, from the date of Miles’s death to the last date of a two month period, ending at midnight on that last day.
+Another surprise – there was actually something for Jenny A and Jan but it was contingent on Jan not being in charge of any of the Forrester enterprises at the point of bequest or after and Jenny A not being charged with any wrongdoing, from the same date.
 Another strange stipulation.

 If she would not, then the portion of the estate coming to her would be held in trust by Mr. Pendlebury’s firm for up to one calendar year, at the end of which time there would be a meeting with Mr. Pendlebury and the two executors and Mr. Pendlebury said here and now that his intention would then be to grant her portion there and then.